The Middle (Jimmy Eat World song): Release and commercial performance

-When "The Middle" was released, the success of the album and the band was dependent on the single breaking through.
+"The Middle" ultimately became the most commercially successful single released from Bleed American.
+It first gained traction on modern rock radio in major U.S. markets, where it climbed the charts rapidly.
 By early 2002, the song had reached the top of the Billboard Modern Rock Tracks chart.
+It also marked the band's only appearance on the publication's Mainstream Rock Tracks chart, peaking at number 39.
 The song then crossed over to top 40 radio, resulting in it reaching a peak of number five on the Billboard Hot 100.
-Although they would have more Top 40 hits on the former chart, "The Middle" remains their only Top 40 hit on the Hot 100 to date.
-It was also the band's only appearance on the Billboard Mainstream Rock Tracks chart, peaking at number 39.
+Its crossover into mainstream pop radio was especially notable, given the band had been an underground emo act only two years prior.
+Although they would have more top 40 hits on the former chart, "The Middle" remains their only top 40 hit on the Hot 100 to date.
+"The Middle" was the most played song on radio in Canada in 2002.
 The song also charted in the UK, reaching a peak of number 26 in 2002.
-"The Middle" was the most commercially successful single released from Bleed American.
-The band toured extensively behind the album, touring with Weezer, Tenacious D, Green Day, Blink-182, and the Vans Warped Tour as well as the band's own headlining tour.